-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 55 monitors are available and models have been used in establishing compliance This may not be relevant where alarms are incorporated into the design of the recorder to establish initial compliance if the models are available; OR consistency with past performance if the models are not available. (b) Routine testing and/or calibration of relevant subsystems including applicable protection relays; and As appropriate to the technology of the relevant sub-system That protection system operated in accordance with design and the Performance Standard. (c) Investigate unit electrical protection trips.
-On every event As above Protection from Power System Disturbances (as required under S5.2.5.8 in versions 1-6949 of the Rules, the initial Code, and all Method 2 (of 3): (a) Routine testing and/or calibration of relevant subsystems including: i.
-Injection of simulated As appropriate to the technology of the relevant sub-system Achieve performance standard
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment (b) Test for correct operation of turbine overspeed trips.
+Every 4 years Overspeed protection checked off-line after major overhauls That turbine trip operates to within acceptable tolerance of nominal trip setting for overspeed protection.
+Protection from Power System Disturbances (as required under S5.2.5.8 in versions 1-3049 of the Rules, the initial Code, and all amended versions of the Code) 33 Method 1 (of 3): (a) Continuous monitoring using high speed recorders; Appropriate to use where high speed monitors are available and models have been used in establishing compliance This may not be relevant where alarms are incorporated into the design of the recorder Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance if the models are not available. (b) Routine testing and/or calibration of relevant sub- systems including applicable protection relays; and As appropriate to the technology of the relevant sub-system That protection system operated in accordance with design and the Performance Standard.